-- □ January 6, 2024: Attend Cookie University!
-Girl Scouts of all ages can attend Council's Cookie University on all islands. - □ January 8, 2024: Cookie GO DAY!
-Girl Scouts can start collecting orders on day one by using their Order Card, making flyers and door hangers with their QR code, and sending out Digital Cookie emails. - □ January 17, 19 and 21, 2024: Booth Selection lottery on eBudde in 3 rounds all at 6pm! - □ Starting January 22, 2024: Unlimited Booth Selection on eBudde first-come, first-serve process.
+I Before the Sale Ensure all troop volunteers and Girl Scouts are registered for the 2024-25 membership year.
+Complete the annual Cookie Training in gsLearn and virtual eBudde training.
+Submit the Troop Cookie Manager Agreement Form (it's inside the gsLearn Cookie Training or scan the QR code to the right to view it on our website).
+Review the 2025 Volunteer Cookie Manager Manual and other troop resources at www.gshawaii.org under the 'Cookie Program Resources' section.
+Encourage your Cadettes, Seniors and/or Ambassadors to sign up to be a Cookie Captain.
+Virtual options are December 5 & 11, 2024; in-person on Oahu on December 14, 2024 Receive cookie program materials from Council (Girl Order Card and Money Envelope) plus one package of cookies for the Troop to share!
+Hold a family cookie meeting to discuss Girl Scout participation, cookie calendar, Girl Scouts' goals and initial order.
+Distribute girl order cards and money envelopes, plus other fun downloadable resources on our website.
+If you are a new troop or a troop with younger Girl Scouts, get a Cookie Captain to help mentor your Troop.
+You can submit your request online at tiny.cc/GSHCCHelp and schedule a virtual office hour with the Cookie Team After December 2, 2024 : Log into eBudde, verify all Girl Scouts are in eBudde AND enter your troop's bank account information in eBudde on the 'Settings' tab.
+After December 4, 2024: Log into Digital Cookie and encourage Girl Scouts to set up a Digital Cookie page!
+During the Sale January 11, 2025 : Attend Cookie University!
+Girl Scouts of all ages can attend Council's Cookie University on Oahu, Kauai, and Hawaii Island.
+January 6, 2025: COOKIE GO DAY!
+Girl Scouts can start collecting orders on Day 1 by using their Order Card, making flyers and door hangers with their QR code, and sending out Digital Cookie emails. · · · · · · · · · · · · · · · · · · · Starting January 20, 2025: Unlimited Booth Selection in eBudde - first-come, first-serve process.
 Also, troops can start requesting Troop-secured booth sites in eBudde.
-Please note that additional booths may be added throughout the season, and will be announced prior to their release. - □ January 25, 2024: Troop initial order and initial rewards due by 11:59pm in eBudde. - □ January 26, 2024: Troops select Delivery Day time-slot to pick-up initial order cookies on Delivery Day. - □ February 21 & 22, 2024: Cookie Delivery Day!
+Please note that additional booths may be added throughout the season, and will be announced prior to their release.
+January 23, 2025: Troop initial order and initial rewards due by 11:59pm in eBudde.
+January 24, 2025 : Troops select Delivery Day time-slot to pick-up initial order cookies on Delivery Day.
+February 19 & 20, 2025 : Cookie Delivery Day!
 Pick up initial order cookies on your chosen delivery time.
-Coordinate with other adult volunteers in your Troop to pick-up and distribute cookies. - □ February 23, 2024: Cookie booth sales begin.
-Encourage Girl Scouts to sell 100+ pkgs cookies during Girl Scouts of Hawaii Cookie Weekend to earn a special patch from February 23-25. - □ If you need more cookies, place an order to pick-up at the Cookie Buffer or check the Cookie Exchange on eBudde.
-Your Council Cookie Team will announce when cookie buffers open on all islands. - □ Use eBudde to manage troop inventory and allocate packages to Girl Scouts. - □ March 22-24, 2024: Gift of Caring Weekend.
-Council will match the physical quantity of packages that Troops sell in Gift of Caring packages during this weekend to donate to their chosen organization or group at the end of the cookie season.
-The quantity Council matches will not be added into eBudde. - □ March 31, 2024: Last day of Cookie sales!
+Coordinate with other adult volunteers in your Troop to pick-up and distribute cookies.
+February 21, 2025 : Cookie booth sales begin.
+Encourage Girl Scouts to sell 100+ pkgs cookies during National Girl Scouts Cookie Weekend to earn a special patch from February 21-23.
+If you need more cookies, place an order to pick-up at the Cookie Buffer or check the Cookie Exchange in eBudde.
+Your Council Cookie Team will announce when cookie buffers open on all islands.
+Use eBudde to manage troop inventory and allocate packages to Girl Scouts.
+March 30, 2025: Last day of Cookie sales!
 Review the end of season checklist.
+After the Sale April 4, 2025: Close the 2025 Cookie Program in eBudde, Allocate all cookies to Girl Scouts, submit final rewar - AND D. 4.
+ZUZA: CHOSE THE 7073 CHOKIE ETOYTATH THE PHOTOE A HOCZIE XII COOKIES TO CHU SCOUIS SHOWII THAI TEWAT